uncheckederror/PhoneNumbersNA/README.md

 var stronglyTypedPhoneNumbers = PhoneNumbersNA.Parse.AsPhoneNumbers("12060009999 15030006969 18750001111");
 ```

-If you simply want a yes or no answer to whether a string is a valid NANP phone number you can use the
+If you simply want a yes or no answer to whether a string is a valid NANP phone number you can use
 ```csharp
 var checkValid = "12060991111".IsValidPhoneNumber();
 ```